doloslyf-creator/bengaluruapp2/replit.md

-# OwnItRight - Property Management Dashboard
+# OwnitWise - Property Management Dashboard

 ## Overview
-OwnItRight is a comprehensive full-stack platform for property management and customer discovery for the Indian real estate market.
+OwnitWise is a comprehensive full-stack platform for property management and customer discovery for the Indian real estate market.
 It integrates an admin property management system with a customer-facing property finder, facilitating property search, site visit bookings, and consultation requests.
 Key capabilities include real-time data integration, RERA compliance features, zoning information, regional categorization, a legal due diligence tracker, and professional property valuation reports.
 The platform aims to provide a seamless and transparent experience for both property managers and prospective buyers, enhancing efficiency and trust in real estate transactions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.